JDeeth/DCSZap/README.md

 labelled to the virtual pilot and the identifiers and values used in DCS-BIOS.

 - command line option to specify a specific script rather than select from directory, allowing the script to run completely silent
-- load scripts on selection, not when the selection list is displayed
 - more obvious selection list reload action
 - Make the tests better, largely for the sake of better tests
 - 2-way comms with DCS-BIOS to, e.g., select a script automatically on loading